tenzir/tenzir/web/docs/understand/operators/transformations/parse.md

 ### `<format>`

-The [format][format-docs] used to convert raw bytes into events.
+The [format][formats] used to convert raw bytes into events.

 Some formats have format-specific options.
 Please refer to the documentation of the individual formats for more information.

 ## Examples

-Parse Zeek TSV logs from the input bytes.
+Parse the input bytes as Zeek TSV logs:

 ```
 parse zeek-tsv
 ```

-Parse Suricata Eve JSON from the input bytes.
+Parse the input bytes as Suricata Eve JSON:

 ```
 parse suricata
 ```

-[format-docs]: ../../formats/README.md
+[formats]: ../../formats/README.md